The Best Skiing in Utah

 Cozy in Size and Big on Ski Savings

 "First tracks" takes on added meaning when a new chairlift is installed at one of America's newer ski resorts.
 Inside its 400+ skiable acres just north of Logan, the best skiing in Cherry Peak can be found off the Summit Lift.
 The triple Summit Chair carries skiers and riders to 7,050 feet to access a couple hundred new acres of skiing in Cherry Creek Canyon.
-Like Nordic Valley, most runs light up at night to extend your skiing hours.
+Most runs light up at night to extend your skiing hours.

 Deer Valley Resort